robvanmieghem/gominer/README.md

 # gominer
-GPU miner for sia and zcash in go
+GPU miner for sia in go

 All available opencl capable GPU's are detected and used in parallel.